luk3yx/miniirc/README.md

 A relatively simple thread-safe(-ish) IRC client framework.

-To install miniirc, simply run `pip3 install miniirc` as root.
+To install miniirc, simply run `pip3 install miniirc`.

 If you have previously used miniirc, you may want to read the [deprecations list] (last updated 2020-04-28).